Will of God

-The will of God or divine will is a religious concept found in the Hebrew Bible, the New Testament, and a number of other texts and worldviews, according to which God's will is the cause of everything that exists.
+The will of God or divine will is a religious concept found in the Hebrew Bible, the New Testament, the Quran, and a number of other texts and worldviews, according to which God's will is the cause of everything that exists.

 Thomas Aquinas

 According to Thomas Aquinas, God is the "Highest Good".
 The Summa Theologiae (question 6, article 3) affirms that "God alone is good essentially".

 Because in Jesus there are two natures, the human and the divine one, Aquinas states that in him there are two distinct wills: the human will and the divine will.

 Balthasar Hubmaier

 According to early Anabaptist theologian, Balthasar Hubmaier, God had two wills.
 One was called the "absolute" will and could never be changed, also called God's "hidden" will.
 The other, which could be accepted or rejected by people, was called the "ordained" will, also titled God's "Revealed" will.

 The absolute will of God was paired with Predestination while the ordained will was connected to verses in the Bible which seemed to imply free will.
 In Hubmaier's concept both Determinism & Free Will existed; a form of Theological Compatibilism.